crazybie/linear_ac/README.md

 1. Can greatly reduce the object scanning pressure of GC.
 Linear allocator is just a few byte arrays internally, but pool is normal container always need to be scanned fully.
 2. More general.
 Linear allocator can allocate various type of objects.
 3. Much simpler and faster on reclaiming memories.
-No need to manually release every object back, just reset the allocation cursor.
+No need to manually release every object back but just reset the allocation cursor.
-4. Cheaper.
-Linear allocator do allocations on-demand like pool, but can be thrown away like temporary object if you don't want to reuse it.
+4. Much cheaper.
+Linear allocators share memory chunks via chunk pool.
 5. Memory efficient.
 Memories are more compact, cpu cache friendly.

 ## Limitations